Boynton Primary School

 Spelling: Spellings are sent home on a Monday to be learnt for a test on Friday.

-Here is a timetable of a typical week in Class 3 - Autumn Timetable
+Here is a timetable of a typical week in Class 3 - Spring timetable.pdf

 Our topic this term is.....